What is Disco Music?

 Disco music is a mix of soul and funk with a 4/4 time syncopated rhythm that makes it easy to dance to.
 It became the music to listen to in the mid-1970s, and it was the most commonly played in discotheques, or discos.
 New forms of dance, many of which were based on ballroom dancing styles, were adapted for disco, and the style swept the Western world for a time.

 This music had a lush orchestral sound, and bands frequently featured multiple singers, as well as the traditional bass, drums, and guitar, as well as heavily synthesized sounds.
 Because synthesizers were still in their infancy and there was little in the way of the sampling synthesizers that would eventually dominate the music of the 1980s, many bands used full horn and string sections.
-The importance of vocals was highlighted the use of heavy reverberation on vocal tracks.
+The importance of vocals was highlighted by the use of heavy reverberation on vocal tracks.

-The disco era was dominated a select few artists.
+The disco era was dominated by a select few artists.
 The Bee Gees were a well-known singing group that included Maurice, Robin, and Barry Gibb.
 They not only had multiple platinum albums, but they also wrote songs for other artists.
 The 1977 film Saturday Night Fever, which celebrated the disco movement and produced the second best-selling movie soundtrack of all time, boosted their popularity significantly.

 Donna Summers and Barry White, as well as Earth, Wind and Fire and ABBA, are other disco artists who are better known for their disco music than any other style.
 Many musicians from other genres have jumped on the disco bandwagon to produce hits in this genre.